Woman Killed in Single-Vehicle Accident in Grants Pass Area

 Oregon State Police named the 42-year-old woman killed in a single vehicle crash last Sunday as Leslie Irwin, from the Grants Pass area.
 Police had waited to release the name until Monday, pending notification of relatives.

 OSP Sergeant Tanya Henderson said that at about 4 p.m.
 Sunday afternoon, Leslie Irwin was eastbound on Riverbanks Road in a 1996 Toyota 4Runner.
 For reasons as yet unknown, the vehicle swerved into the westbound lane, causing Irwin to over-correct.
 The Toyota then left the highway on the eastbound shoulder, overturned, and rolled a number of times before finally coming to rest at the bottom of the embankment.
 Police say that Irwin evidently was not wearing safety restraints; she was thrown from the vehicle.
 Josephine County Sheriff’s Office, Rural Metro Fire Department and AMR ambulance all attended the scene, but Irwin was pronounced dead at the site of the crash.
-Police and other relevant authorities are continuing to investigate the cause of the Oregon car crash.
+Police and other relevant authorities are continuing to investigate the cause of the Portland car crash.

 We extend our very sincere sympathy to the family and friends of Leslie Irwin, in this very trying and upsetting time.